 The council of governments has until September 5 to take the matter up with the California Supreme Court.
-Galante appeard to be headed in that direction.
+Galante appeared to be headed in that direction.

-The Supreme Court has complete autonomy in deciding whether to hear the matter or letting the appleas court’s decision stand.
+The Supreme Court has complete autonomy in deciding whether to hear the matter or letting the appeals court’s decision stand.

 State officials insist they have the authority to mandate housing allocations which will solve the state’s housing crisis.